Shannon Taylor (American football)

 Shannon Andre Taylor (born February 16, 1972) is an American former professional football player who was a linebacker for four seasons in the National Football League (NFL).

 Taylor was born and raised in Roanoke, Virginia.
 He attended both Patrick Henry High School and Fork Union Military Academy.
 He played collegiate football at the University of Virginia.

-Taylor was selected by the San Diego Chargers in the sixth round of the 2000 NFL draft.
+Taylor was selected 184th overall by the San Diego Chargers in the sixth round of the 2000 NFL draft.
 He was with the Chargers for one year, before spending time with the Baltimore Ravens and the Jacksonville Jaguars.